ankane/searchkick/README.md

 Deploy and reindex your data.
 For zero downtime deployment, temporarily set `conversions: false` in your search calls until the data is reindexed.

-Create a job to update the conversions column and reindex records with new conversions.
+Then, create a job to update the conversions column and reindex records with new conversions.
 Here’s one you can use for Searchjoy:

 ```ruby
 class ReindexConversionsJob < ApplicationJob